AbdullahShukri/SM2022_IoT_Task-01/Task01.2/README.md

 ![Getting-Started-with-ESP32](https://user-images.githubusercontent.com/101488769/177843270-5a49b027-cc02-4f93-9d6b-e9cbb667edcb.png)
 <br>

-ESP32 can be programmed directly from the Arduino IDE which makes it easy to work for the large community of Arduino developers.
+<b> ESP32 can be programmed directly from the Arduino IDE</b> which makes it easy to work for the large community of Arduino developers.
 Here in this ESP32 getting started tutorial, we will configure ESP32 in Arduino IDE and program it to Blink an LED.
 So, let’s get started with the ESP32 development board.